The Canon EOS R6 is one of Canon's latest full-frame mirrorless cameras.

 You can set a number of frames from 2 to 3600.

-Minimum interval is 2 seconds, maximum is 99 hours 59 minutes and 59 seconds.
+The minimum interval is 2 seconds, maximum is 99 hours 59 minutes and 59 seconds.

 Fun fact: If you combine these extremes the longest possible video timelapse you can shoot is 14996 days or just over 41 years.